Amauriotjr/Best-Recipe-Agent/README.md

 The agent performs the following responsibilities:

 1. Receives raw ingredient input from the user.
-2. Calls the Ingredient Parser Tool to clean and normalize the input.
+2. Calls the Ingredient Parser Tool to clean the input.
-3. Tries to retrieve recipes from TheMealDB API when online mode is enabled.
-4. Uses the local recipe database if the online API is disabled or unavailable.
+3. Calls the MongoDB Recipe Database Tool to retrieve candidate recipes.
-5. Calls the Recipe Matcher Tool to calculate recipe compatibility.
+4. Calls the Recipe Matcher Tool to calculate recipe compatibility.
-6. Calls the Report Generator Tool to create the final structured response.
+5. Calls the Report Generator Tool to create the final structured response.

 ## Tools Used by the System